gramai/personal_notes/Learning_x86-Win-NASM/README.md

-# x86-Win-NASM
+# ~ Learning x86-Win-NASM ~
 This is a repository containing some of the projects I have worked on during the second semester of my first year at the university.
 All code is 100% written by me.

 This code runs with an Assembly x86 emulator.
 I have used emu8086 for this.
 You can find and download the 40 day trial [here](http://www.emu8086.com/)